Mushtaq Guroo

-Mushtaq Guroo is a Kashmiri politician and business tycoon.
-He is a member of the Jammu and Kashmir Legislative Assembly from 2024, representing Chanapora Assembly constituency as a member of the Jammu & Kashmir National Conference party.
-He won this seat by defeating Jammu & Kashmir Apni Party Supremo Syed Mohammad Altaf Bukhari with the margin of 6000, thus earned the title of ‘Giant Slayer’ in the election.
+Mushtaq Guroo is an Indian politician and business tycoon serving as the member of the Jammu and Kashmir Legislative Assembly from 2024, representing Chanapora constituency through Jammu & Kashmir National Conference.
+He won this seat by defeating Jammu & Kashmir Apni Party Supremo Altaf Bukhari with a margin of 6000 votes.
 In addition to his legislative role, he serves as the Political Advisor to the Jammu & Kashmir National Conference President Dr Farooq Abdullah since 2018.

-He is also very close to JKNC Party Leadership and is Omar’s close confidant.
+He is associated with JKNC Party Leadership and is Omar’s confidant.
+He is the owner of Shuhul Group of Companies.

-He is the owner of Shuhul Group of Companies.He is also known as the King of automotive sector in J&K as he is authorised dealer of Car brands like Mahindra, Hyundai, Nissan, Honda, Kia & Yamaha.